 Last November, I spent ten glorious days in Austin, Texas.
-I ate great food, drank wonderful margaritas and sipped some pretty darn good coffee.
+I ate great food, drank potent margaritas and sipped some pretty darn good coffee.
 I also spent time catching up with an old friend, who I have not seen in years, so long that her girls are now teenagers.
 Teenagers; someone is getting old and it isn’t me!
-One thing I cannot shake from my mind besides the lovely memories is cobbler, I had some great cobbler while there.
-I had to take advantage of peach season by creating my version of a cobbler recipe by creating this amazingly delicious roasted peach cobbler.
+One thing I cannot shake from my mind besides all of the lovely memories is the cobbler, I had some great cobbler while there.
+I decided to take advantage of the peach season by creating my version of one of the cobbler recipes by creating this amazingly delicious roasted peach cobbler.
 Friends, it is OUT OF THIS WORLD!

 It was great spending time with Lily, drinking wine, cooking dinners, catching up and eating some good BBQ.
 We both have been through so much over the past 15 years, but, it felt like it was just yesterday, when we saw each other.
 Nice to have a friend, who is dear and you can pick up exactly where you left off.
 That trip made me realize how important her friendship is, and how much I miss spending time with her.